Today’s post is a quick tip about how to change stain color. But maybe not in the way you might be thinking.

 How to Apply Gel Stain

-No Pain Gel Stain is an oil-based product, so it’s best to use it outdoors.
+Any gel stain that is an oil-based product is best to use it outdoors.

-To apply gel stain, we think these applicator pads are amazing.
+To apply gel stain, we think these applicator pads are amazing at getting a smooth lint-free finish.
 On small projects like this we cut them in half and serge the cut edge to economize.
 They work beautifully to apply and also wipe back excess stain if you flip it around to the back.

 Spread the gel stain onto the wood by wiping in the direction of the grain.
 Look at the difference between the scratched area and just one application of stain!